 Over the last 15 years, YouTube has radically changed from its inception.
-Given that the nature of technology is unquestioned progression, rarely do we dwell on what once was in the digital realm.
+Given that the nature of technology (and society at this point) is unquestioned progression, rarely do we dwell on what once was in the digital realm.
 With the links provided below, we can observe the gradual shift away from user generated content, and the drift towards traditional media powerhouses.
 From here, we see how the independent user has been silenced and how a hobby done for fun has turned into a cut throat business.

 September 28, 2006